19hours/sg-statutes/Acts/Criminal Procedure Code.md

 409

-Criminal breach of trust by public servant, or by banker, merchant or agent, etc.
+Criminal breach of trust by public servant, or by banker, merchant, agent, director, officer, etc.

 Ditto

 Ditto

-Ditto
+Not bailable

-Imprisonment for life, or imprisonment for 20 years, and fine
+Imprisonment for 20 years, and fine

 Ditto